 The ability to access the corneal bed without the creation of a flap or removal of the cornea means significantly reduced times in surgery and accelerated recovery times.
 The whole procedure can be carried out in minutes and patients may be enjoying their new vision in just 24 hours.

 “Several great advances come from not having to create a flap or disturb the front of the cornea; the level of correction can be much higher without weakening the cornea, and people who are contact lens intolerant can now be candidates as there is little or no dry eye after ReLEx,” says Professor Reinstein

-But perhaps the most revolutionary advantage of SMILE is its ability to treat a wider range of patients – including those with very high prescriptions.
-Before SMILE, patients with extreme short-sightedness, long-sightedness, and astigmatism would be ineligible for laser vision correction.
-And this is even still true at many clinics today.
+Another major benefit to SMILE is its suitability for a wider range of patients – including those with very high prescriptions.
+Prior to the introduction of SMILE, patients with extreme short- or long-sightedness or astigmatism were often not eligible for Laser Eye Surgery – and this is still true at many clinics today.

-The higher the prescription, the more tissue needs to be removed.
-And so the cornea needs to be thick enough to allow surgeons to remove a flap and reshape the tissue underneath.
-However, as SMILE does not require a flap to be made in the cornea, it can reshape the tissue while leaving the front of the cornea intact.
-This allows for the treatment of much higher prescriptions than previously thought possible.
+As higher prescriptions require more tissue to be removed, the cornea needs to be thick enough to allow surgeons to create a flap and reshape the tissue underneath.
+Without the need for a flap to be created, SMILE allows surgeons to reshape the tissue while leaving the cornea intact – allowing for the treatment of much higher prescriptions than previously thought possible.

 “Not only is the patient experience greatly enhanced, as there is less surgical manipulation of the eye–making it less invasive than traditional Laser Eye Surgery, but it also makes vision correction available to people who would have previously been told they were unsuitable candidates.
 It’s a major development.” —Professor Dan Reinstein